CaterpillarStudyGroup/ImportantArticles/src/NeurIPS2024FlowMatchigTurorial/ModelAdaptation.md

 ## Faster Sampling

 P114
-### Recitde Flos-Faster sampling by straightening the flow
+### Recitde Flow-Faster sampling by straightening the flow

 #### 方法